 - 1. Go to Backup Options and select Options. - 2.
-In Backup Location, select More and double-click the directory to select it.
+In Backup Location, select \\\\ More and double-click the directory to select it.
 To create a new folder, append the folder name on the end of the path.
-For example, C:\Link\backup_db. - 3.
+For example, C:\Link\backup db. - 3.
 Select OK.
-If creating a new folder, a dialog displays to confirm that you want to create the directory.
+If creating a new folder, a dialog pops up to confirm that you want to create the directory.
 Select Yes. - 4.
-Select Remind me to backup after to set a backup reminder, then enter a number of days in the days field. - 5.
-Select Backup to immediately backup the database.
+To set a backup reminder, select Remind me to backup after, then enter a number of days in the days field. - 5.
+To immediately backup the database, select Backup.
 When the backup has completed, select OK.